Boston Store (Wisconsin-based department store)

-Boston Store is an online retailer originally established in 1897 in Milwaukee, Wisconsin as a department store.
+Boston Store was an American department store based in Milwaukee, Wisconsin until its bankruptcy in 2018.

 History

 1920s and 1930s

 Throughout the 1920s, and 1930s the Boston Store was run by Philip Irving Stone.
 His nephew, Irving Stone, worked as a manager and, beginning in 1927, dated Broadway ingenue and later MGM movie star Jeanette MacDonald for a time.

-In December 1933, 600 of the store's 1000 employees walked out in a famous White Collar union strike.
+In December 1933, 600 of the store's 1000 employees walked out in a famous white collar union strike.

 Federated and Maus Freres S.A.

 Julian Simon's control of Boston Store was sold to Federated Department Stores in 1948 and under Federated, branch stores were opened in several Wisconsin cities including Oshkosh, Sheboygan and Manitowoc.
 Ownership later passed to the Bergner's chain of Peoria, Illinois in 1985 (itself owned by Switzerland-based Maus Frères S.A., a retail conglomerate controlled by the Maus and Nordmann Families); soon afterward Bergner's relocated its headquarters to Milwaukee.